 Requests for commutation may need to go before California’s Supreme Court.
 However, this only applies if an individual has two or more felony offenses.
 In either case, the governor can decide to commute an individual’s sentence or disregard the request.

-Get Help with a Commutation of Your Sentence in California
+Get Help With a Commutation of Your Sentence in California

 Call or text (310) 896-2723 or complete a Free Case Evaluation form